banner-bg

 • Professional development opportunities

-Because your handbook contains a lot of new information, remind staff that you’re available for any questions they have about your policies and procedures, even before their first day of work.
-This will establish open lines of communication with your teachers from the very beginning!
+Because your handbook contains a lot of new information, remind staff that you’re available to answer any questions they have about your policies and procedures, even before their first day of work.
+This will establish open lines of communication with your teachers from the beginning!

-If you have more than a few new staff members joining your center at the same time, consider hosting an orientation day to go over your employee handbook as a group.
+If you have more than a few new staff members joining your center simultaneously, consider hosting an orientation day to review your employee handbook.
 In addition to covering key logistics, make sure to also share information that will inspire your new staff and get them excited to start working.
-This can be as simple as talking about your center’s history, your teaching philosophies, or real-life stories about how you’ve made a difference for children and families.
+This can be as simple as talking about your center’s history, teaching philosophies, or real-life stories about how you’ve made a difference for children and families.

-It can be very disorienting to start a new job in an unfamiliar space!
-Beyond showing your new teachers where their classrooms are, lead them on a tour of your entire facilities so they know their way around your center before their first day.
+It can be very disorienting to start a new job in an unfamiliar space.
+Beyond showing your new teachers where their classrooms are, lead them on a tour of your entire facility so they know their way around your center before their first day.

 Make sure your tour covers the following information: